shwina/python-102/docs/testing.rst

    Otherwise, you might have bugs in your code and still have all tests pass.

-4. **Test data should include difficult and edge cases**: it's easy to write code that only handles cases with well-defined inputs and output.
+4. **Test data should include difficult and edge cases**: it's easy to write code that only handles cases with well-defined inputs and outputs.
    In practice however, your code may have to deal with input data for which it isn't clear what the behaviour should be.
    For example, what should ``flip_string('')`` return?